vydrazde/terraform-provider-kypo/README.md

 }
 ```

+3. Set up your provider configuration.
+You can either copy the `examples/provider/provider.tf` file to a folder of one of the
+other `examples` and modify it, or fill the environment variables `KYPO_ENDPOINT`, `KYPO_CLIENT_ID`, `KYPO_USERNAME` and `KYPO_PASSWORD`.

-3. Now you can use one of the examples in the `examples` directory and run
+4. Now you can use one of the examples in the `examples` directory and run
 ```shell
 terraform plan
 ```